 We have assembled some of the North’s digital elite to be on the inaugural Digital City Festival steering panel.
-They will be advising, supporting and helping to shape our week-long programme of events being held in Manchester in March 2020.
+They will be advising, supporting and helping to shape our week-long programme of events across Manchester in March 2020.

 Find out more about this year’s steering panel below.